yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 }
 {code}

-In the above example, any operation performed using {{GigaSpace}} in the {{updateFoo}} method automatically works under the {{READ_COMMITTED}} isolation level.
+In the above example, any operation performed using `GigaSpace` in the `updateFoo` method automatically works under the `READ_COMMITTED` isolation level.

 # Exception Hierarchy

 OpenSpaces is built on top of the Spring [consistent exception hierarchy|http://static.springframework.org/spring/docs/2.0.x/reference/dao.html#dao-exceptions] by translating all of the different JavaSpaces exceptions and GigaSpaces exceptions into runtime exceptions, consistent with the Spring exception hierarchy.
-All the different exceptions exist in the {{org.openspaces.core}} package.
+All the different exceptions exist in the `org.openspaces.core` package.

 OpenSpaces provides a pluggable exception translator using the following interface: